Find the perfect gift this Christmas

 About Arthur Sze

-Arthur Sze is a poet, translator, and editor.
+Arthur Sze is a poet, translator, editor and the current US Poet Laureate.
 His poetry has received several awards including the 2025 Bollingen Prize for American Poetry for Lifetime Achievement, the 2019 National Book Award, 2015 Pulitzer Prize finalist, a Guggenheim Fellowship, Ruth Lilly Poetry Prize and Lannan Literary Award.
-Sze is a chancellor emeritus of the Academy of American Poets and was the first poet laureate of Santa Fe, where he lives with his wife, the poet Carol Moldaw
+Sze is a chancellor emeritus of the Academy of American Poets and was the first Poet Laureate of Santa Fe, where he lives with his wife, the poet Carol Moldaw.

 Details